openvinotoolkit/openvino_tensorflow/docs/USAGE.md

     OPENVINO_TF_ENABLE_BATCHING="1"

 **OPENVINO_TF_DUMP_GRAPHS:**
-Setting this will serialize the full graphs in all stages during the optimization pass.
+Setting this will serialize the full graphs in all stages during the optimization pass and save them in the current directory.

 Example:

     OPENVINO_TF_DUMP_GRAPHS=1

 **OPENVINO_TF_DUMP_CLUSTERS:**
-Setting this variable to 1 will serialize all the clusters in ".pbtxt" format.
+Setting this variable to 1 will serialize all the clusters in ".pbtxt" format and save them in the current directory.

 Example: